Love Link ministry FAQs (Frequently Asked Questions)

 - Do families stay in the Love Link facilities or is it just men?

 - Our three recovery homes are men only.
 We have done some talking about opening a women's home, perhaps even finding a home whose location would be fairly anonymous so it could shelter battered women.
-OKC Compassion -- located at Penn Ave Church of the Nazarene -- does have women's housing.
-I'm not sure if they can keep their children there.
-We have some Southern Nazarene University students who have worked at fixing up homes in our ministry area to make them more weather-proof and thus more hospitable in the winter (and during rain storms!)
+Southern Nazarene University students have worked at fixing up homes in our ministry area to make them more weather-proof and thus more hospitable in the winter (and during rain storms!)

 - If yes, do you provide stuffed animals and/or toys for them?

-- There's been some things done at Christmas time for the children attending First Indian Church of the Nazarene (the church connected with Love Link).
+- There's been some things done at Christmas time for the children attending All Nations Church of the Nazarene (a church connected with Love Link).

 - Does someone provide Christmas baskets for the families involved?

 - At Thanksgiving, people from the Love Link Board and members of Western Oaks Church have prepared Thanksgiving dinner for all the men in the program.
 Each year at Christmas we try to find people who want to sponsor the men.
 Previously we've been able to provide the men in our Sober Living Program with either new shirts or shoes, towels, socks and underwear as well as some special candy treats.
 We are always looking for people who want to be sponsors/mentors to the men in the program.
 I'd love to see a few people who wanted to commit to at least a year to befriend and mentor the men when the men are ready.
 We have several who would benefit from this.
 This is a big commitment but a worthy one.

 - When you say you pay the food pantry, do you mean from the food bank or is that donated and then you buy extra food to keep up your pantry?